WalletConnectFoundation/wcn/docs/using-client-cli.md

 ```

 ### Running a node using the CLI
 Please be advised, running a node via the CLI is intended for development purposes only and subject to change in the future.
+In production environments, please run either the irn_node binary or one of the docker images our team provides and configure them via environment variables instead.

 ```bash
 irn node start -w ./working-dir -c ./config.toml